COMS-BC3997-SP23/website-BergenJamie/README.md

 Modified the generator to place the files in one folder because it was’t splitting properly leading to the bad validation numbers

 I think the model is just memorizing the dataset.
 Here are more things I have tried that have not worked yet.
 Adding data augmentation
 Reducing complexity
 Transfer learning with a cnn on top
 Also shuffle the order of the images.

-In this modified code, we use the ImageDataGenerator class to define the data augmentation, specifically a rotation range of 20 degrees.
-We then fit the data augmentation on the training data.

-Also shuffle the order of the images.